KIOS-Research/KIOS-Graduate-Summer-School-2018/README.md

 **Regression exercise**: numpy, pandas, sklearn, matplotlib, pydot, scipy

-**Note:** If a package is not included in Anaconda, use [conda](https://conda.io/docs/user-guide/tasks/manage-pkgs.html) to install it.
+**Note:** If a package is not included in Anaconda, use [conda](https://conda.io/docs/user-guide/tasks/manage-pkgs.html) to install it; read [this tutorial](anaconda/README.md) on how to install packages using the anaconda navigator.

 ## Prerequisites
 Preparation material as follows: